SecDev-Lab/sprout/README.md

 cd $(sprout create feature-branch --path)
 ```

+**What happens when you run `sprout create`:**
+- If `.env.example` files exist: Sprout will generate corresponding `.env` files with populated variables and unique port assignments
+- If no `.env.example` files exist: Sprout will show a warning and create the worktree without `.env` generation

 This single command:
 - Creates a new git worktree for `feature-branch`
-- Generates a `.env` file from your template
+- Generates `.env` files from your templates (if `.env.example` files exist)
 - Outputs the path to the new environment
 - Changes to that directory when wrapped in `cd $(...)`